 County will support competitive RAD projects through HOME funding RFP cycle.
-Marianna Terrace Apartments has been funded at \$210,000 with 2019 HOME funds and additional funds may be awarded.
+Marianna Terrace has been awarded \$500,000 in HOME funds and Bennett Point has been awarded \$500,000 in county general funds.
 The County will continue to award funds using Requests for Proposals and Community Development Advisory Committee recommendations to County Administration.